From Personas to Talks: Revisiting the Impact of Personas on LLM-Synthesized Emotional Support Conversations: Impact of Persona on LLM-simulated Emotional Support Dialogues (RQ3)

 \subsection{Analysis of Emotional Support Strategies}

 As demonstrated in Tables \ref{tab:strategies-distribution} and \ref{tab:strategies-distribution-claude}, the distribution of emotional support strategies differs significantly between dialogues generated with and without persona traits for both \textit{gpt-4o-mini} and \textit{claude-3.5-haiku}.
 While Table \ref{tab:strategies-distribution-llama} shows that \textit{llama-3.1-8B-instruct} exhibits less pronounced differences in strategy distributions between persona and non-persona conditions, the trends remain consistent with those observed in other models.
 The analysis revealed that supporters in persona-enhanced dialogues demonstrated a greater tendency to validate seekers' emotions through questioning and provided more effective emotional comfort, as evidenced by significantly higher rates of questioning, affirmation, and reassurance strategies compared to non-persona dialogues.
-Conversely, supporters in dialogues without persona traits emphasized problem explanation and relied more heavily on self-disclosure, employing higher proportions of restatement, paraphrasing, and sharing of personal experiences as empathy-building mechanisms.
+Conversely, supporters in dialogues without persona traits emphasized problem explanation and relied more heavily on self-disclosure, while prior research \citep{meng2021emotional} indicate that self-disclosing chatbots perform poorly when emotional support is absent and the clear boundaries are not established.
 The distributions of emotional support strategies generated using either personality scores or communication style scores, as shown in Table \ref{tab:strategies-distribution-HEXACO-CSI}, demonstrate remarkable similarity.
 This alignment can be attributed to the strong correlation between these trait measures, as discussed in Section \ref{sec:measure-traits}.
 These results provide compelling evidence that \textbf{persona traits significantly influence the distribution and application of emotional support strategies in dialogues}.